MicrosoftDocs/Viva/Viva/glint/setup/add-new-questions.md

 :::image type="content" source="../../media/glint/setup/add-section-break-to-survey.png" alt-text="Screenshot of Add Section Break slider window.":::

-The **+** symbol opens a list of suggested topics that you might want to include.
-If you select one of these items, the blue field that populates must actually be deleted from the text box in order for you to add text; it's really just intended as suggestions to help you create text content.
+The **+** symbol opens a list of suggested topics that might help you develop your instructional text.
+If you select one of these items, the blue field that populates must be deleted from the text box in order for you to add text over it; it's really intended as suggestions to help create content.

-The character counter is a handy tool that also opens when selecting the **+** symbol.
+The character counter is a handy tool that also opens when selecting the **+** symbol!